Sayoung1984/lococlu/README.md

 This project is licensed under the GNU General Public License version 3 (GPL-3.0) - see the [LICENSE.md](LICENSE.md) file for details

 ## Missing parts
-* Universal realtime sitrep system to make nodes put all reports into one single sitrep file.
 * Change sitrep exchange from text files over NFS volume to rsyslog system
 * More robust security designs.
 * Head and Node deploy scripts.